wkh237/react-native-fetch-blob/README.md

 RNFB_ANDROID_PERMISSIONS=true rnpm link
 ```

-The link script might not take effect if you have non-default project structure, please visit [the wiki](https://github.com/wkh237/react-native-fetch-blob/wiki/Manually-Link-Package) to manually link the pacakge.
+The link script might not take effect if you have non-default project structure, please visit [the wiki](https://github.com/wkh237/react-native-fetch-blob/wiki/Manually-Link-Package) to manually link the package.

 **Grant Permission to External storage for Android 5.0 or lower**

-Mechanism about granting Android permissions has slightly different since Android 6.0 released, please refer to [Official Document](https://developer.android.com/training/permissions/requesting.html).
+Mechanism for granting Android permissions has slightly different since Android 6.0 released, please refer to [Official Document](https://developer.android.com/training/permissions/requesting.html).

 If you're going to access external storage (say, SD card storage) for `Android 5.0` (or lower) devices, you might have to add the following line to `AndroidManifest.xml`.